tang-shuyuan/HiMT/README.md

 Optional arguments:
-  -h, --help            Show this help message and exit -n HEAD_NUMBER, --head_number HEAD_NUMBER
+  -h, --help            Show this help message and exit -s {plant,animal}, --species {plant,animal}
+                        default=plant,Species category,only can be plant or animal.
+  -d {HiFi,CLR,ONT}, --data_type {HiFi,CLR,ONT}
+                        default=HiFi,Choose your sequencing data type (HiFi,CLR or ONT) -k KMER_LENGTH, --kmer_length KMER_LENGTH
+                        default=21 for HiFi, 15 for CLR/ONT
+  -n HEAD_NUMBER, --head_number HEAD_NUMBER
                         default=4,The number of kmer species randomly selected.
   -t THREAD, --thread THREAD
-                        default=2 The number of thread used during code execution.
+                        default=2 The number of threads used for flye assembly.
+  -e EXTRACT_PARALLEL, --extract_parallel EXTRACT_PARALLEL
+                        default=2,The number of k-mers processed in parallel.
   -b {3,4}, --base_number {3,4}
                         default=3,only can be 3 and 4,The number of bases at the beginning of kmer.
   -fd FILTER_DEPTH, --filter_depth FILTER_DEPTH
-                        read depths below this value will be filtered.
-You must input the -p parameter to enable the use of the -fd parameter
-  -fp FILTER_PERCENTAGE, --filter_percentage FILTER_PERCENTAGE
+                        Read depths below this value will be filtered.
+You must input the -p parameter to enable the use of the -fd parameter -fp FILTER_PERCENTAGE, --filter_percentage FILTER_PERCENTAGE
                         default=0.3,The depth of the mitochondrial genome obtained by blast, the proportion adjusted downwards on this value.
   -p PROPORTION, --proportion PROPORTION
-                        default=1,The percentage of the selected dataset from the entire file, choose a value from 0-1.
+                        default=0,The percentage of the selected dataset from the entire file, choose a value from 0-1.
   -c ACCURACY, --accuracy ACCURACY
-                        default=0.8,If one read has a high-frequency kmer ratio exceeding this value, it will be considered as a high-frequency read,choose a value from 0-1.
-  -s {plant,animal}, --species {plant,animal}
-                        default=plant,Species category,only can be plant or animal.
+                        default=0.8,choose a value between 0 and 1 .If a read’s ratio of high- frequency k-mers exceeds the threshold , it will be classified as a high- frequency read.
   --no_flye_meta        By default, we use flye Meta pattern to assemble the mitochondrial genome.
-If you don't want
+If
-                        to use meta pattern, add this parameter.
+                        you don't want to use meta pattern, add this parameter.
   -x NORMALIZE_DEPTH, --normalize_depth NORMALIZE_DEPTH
                         Normalize the mitochondrial genome depth to a value.If the input value exceeds the mitochondrial genome depth, retain the maximum mitochondrial genome depth,the default mitochondrial genome depth ranges between 15 and 50. input a value less than 0 (such as:-1) to retain the maximum mitogenome depth
 ```

 #### Examples